How Internet Slang Evolves: From SMS to TikTok - The Complete Journey

 - Slow spread: Terms took months to years to spread

-Our observation: Early internet slang was standardized and functional.
+Early internet slang was standardized and functional.
 Terms had clear meanings and consistent usage patterns.
+A glossary of SMS terms from 2003 would still be mostly readable today β a stability that modern slang cannot match.

 Facebook and MySpace: Community Language

-The context: Social media platforms enabled community formation, creating linguistic communities.
+The context: Social media platforms enabled community formation, creating linguistic communities for the first time at massive scale.

 The pattern: Users created language to signal community membership:

-Our data shows: Social media slang spread faster (1-3 months) than SMS slang (3-6 months).
+Social media slang spread faster (1β3 months) than SMS slang (3β6 months).
 Community identity accelerated adoption.

 Twitter: The 280-Character Revolution